orbisgis/h2gis/docs/dev/ST_TriangleAspect.md

 ### Description

-Returns the aspect value of a triangle in degrees.
+Returns the aspect value of `geom` in degrees.
+Throws an error if `geom` is not a triangle.

 Aspect represents the main slope direction angle compared to the north direction.
 It can be thought of as the slope direction.